bihe/ninja-mongodb/README.md

 Morphia module for Ninja framework.
 =====================
-Morphia is a lightweight type-safe library for mapping Java objects to/from MongoDB.
+[Morphia][1] is a lightweight type-safe library for mapping Java objects to/from [MongoDB][2].

-This is an easly plugable module for the Ninja web framework to work with morphia and mongodb by providing a convinent service, providing you with all required dependencies.
+This is an easily plugable module for the Ninja web framework to work with morphia and mongodb by providing a convinient service and providing you with all required dependencies.

 Getting started
 ---------------